jofmi/collectivo/README.md

 Collectivo uses [`tailwindcss`](https://tailwindcss.com/) and [`nuxt-ui`](https://ui.nuxt.com/) for styling and components.
 The theme can be adapted in `tailwind.config.ts` and `app.config.ts`.

-## Auth
+## Authentication

 Collectivo authenticated through directus.
 To protect pages, add the following middleware to the setup script.
+If keycloak is used, this will forward people directly to keycloak, using Directus' [seamless SSO](https://docs.directus.io/self-hosted/sso.html#seamless-sso) feature.

 ```ts
 definePageMeta({